Huay Xai, the enchanting Gibbon Experience, and the 2-day Mekong Slow Boat

 It’s usually a relaxing experience, passing by a lot of villages and some really stunning rock formations.
 But almost all of the old-growth jungle along the river is destroyed, and 2 days of barren hillsides and leafless rubber plantations can get depressing.
 Travelling this route by bus is long and less comfortable than the boat, but I would take the bus if you have time to stop en route for 3 days in Luang Namtha (the best trekking in all of Laos) and/or a few days in Nong Khiaw and Muang Ngoi (for stunning karst cliffs and riverside scenery).

 1. Going downstream (Huay Xay to Luang Prabang) is the much more popular way, and the regular Slow Boats are often badly overcrowded going downstream.
 But the boats going upstream are usually comfortably empty even in peak season.
-So the extra comfort of Shompoo is a bigger selling point when travelling downstream.
+So the extra comfort of Shompoo or Nagi is a bigger selling point when travelling downstream.

 Tickets for the less expensive, less comfortable, regular Slow Boat can be bought at almost any hotel, guesthouse or travel agent in Huay Xai, Pakbeng or Luang Prabang, or right at the boat dock (an easy walk from the town centre in Huay Xai, but a 25-minute drive in Luang Prabang).
 If you buy at the boat dock, where no one speaks English, be careful: is your ticket just for one day as far as Pakbeng, or for the whole 2-day trip?
 (You’ll be on a different boat on day 2 vs day 1).
 I paid 400,000 kip ($23) in January 2023 at my youth hostel — that included both days’ travel plus the long tuk-tuk trip from Luang Prabang to the boat dock.
 I may have overpaid by 50,000 kip, but the peace of mind from confirming in English that I had bought a complete ticket was worth it.